PatrickReynoldsCoding/react_todo_app/client/README.md

+Todo:
+findOneAndUpdate for checkboxes
+delete all if complete

 This project was finished with help from these tutorials: https://www.youtube.com/watch?v=MEab_a19ZGk&list=PL4cUxeGkcC9iJ_KkrkBZWZRHVwnzLIoUE&index=9

 The project was inspired by the following video:

 # Getting Started with Create React App